nafasebra/nafasebra/README.md

 # Hello there👋 ![](https://visitor-badge.glitch.me/badge?page_id=nafasebra)

-My name is Nafas Ebrahimi, a passionate self-taught Front-end web developer from Iran. my passion is Implementing the ideas that comes to my brain and take great care in the experience, architecture, and code quality of the things I build.
+My name is Nafas Ebrahimi, a passionate self-taught front-end web developer from Iran.
+My passion is implementing the ideas that comes to my brain and take great care in the experience, architecture, and code quality of the things i build.

 ### 🤔 A few quick facts about me :)